 In August 2019, the Council considered and implemented an action plan to respond to the recommendations within the BVAR.
-In 2020/21 and beyond, our work will include a follow-up on the findings from the Best Value report and monitoring of the implementation of the improvement actions that the Council identified.
-Our Annual Audit Report will consider how the Council has demonstrated improvement against the recommendations included within the 2019 Best Value report, while reflecting the severe impact of the pandemic on capacity and priorities.
+In 2020/21 we reported on our follow-up of the findings from the Best Value report, and the Council's monitoring of the implementation of agreed improvement actions.
+Our Annual Audit Report will continue to consider the Council's approach to continuous improvement, while reflecting the severe impact of the pandemic on capacity and priorities.